Methods: Measuring Health

 Ruling in, and ruling out, a diagnosis

-Linking back to the sequence of testing, if the goal is to rule alternative diagnoses out, then several tests can be run together, to increase sensitivity for detecting rival diagnoses.
-If the goal is to rule a diagnosis in, the tests can be administered serially, stopping when a positive result is obtained.
-For example, HIV can be tested first using a sensitive (but not very specific) serological test.
-This will find the true positives, but also many false positives.
-Therefore the positives are re-tested using a specific test (Western blot) that will exclude the false positives.
+Linking back to the strategy for applying multiple tests, if the goal is to rule alternative diagnoses out, then several tests with cut-points chosen to increase sensitivity can be run simultaneously, to increase the chances of detecting rival diagnoses.
+If the goal is to rule a diagnosis in, specific tests can be administered serially, stopping when a positive result is obtained.
+And permutations can be used: for example, HIV can be tested first using a sensitive (but not very specific) serological test.
+This will rule out those without HIV and find the true positives, but along with many false positives.
+Therefore the positives are re-tested using a specific test (e.g., Western blot) that will exclude the false positives.
 The use of tests to enhance the likelihood of a diagnosis introduces the idea of likelihood ratios.

 You may occasionally hear someone argue that you need a sensitive test to rule a diagnosis in, but this is false.

-The reason is that a sensitive test will indeed identify most of the true cases of the disease, but a highly sensitive test will often have lower specificity (look back at Figure 6.7).
-This means that there may be a number of false positives mixed in, so the sensitive test cannot rule a disease in.
+The reason is that a sensitive test will indeed identify most of the true cases of the disease, but setting the cutting score to increase sensitivity will generally reduce specificity (look back at Figure 6.8).
+This means that there may be a number of false positives mixed in, so the sensitive test cannot rule the disease in.

 Likelihood Ratios

-A likelihood ratio combines sensitivity and specificity into a single figure that indicates by how much having the test result will reduce the uncertainty of making a given diagnosis.
+A likelihood ratio combines sensitivity and specificity into a single figure that indicates by how much knowing the test result will reduce your uncertainty in making a particular diagnosis.
+This is an application of Bayesian logic, which here estimates how far to update one’s confidence in a diagnosis in the light of new information.
 The likelihood ratio is the probability that a given test result would occur in a person with the target disorder, divided by the probability that the same result would occur in a person without the disorder.

 A positive likelihood ratio (or LR+) indicates how much more likely a person with the disease is to have a positive test result than a person without the disease.